 Posted by SBS in Import and Export

-Stallion owners in the United States and Europe have the potential to increase their income by exploring the Australian breeding industry.
-The breeding season in the Northern Hemisphere is winding down but the breeding season in Australia is just about to begin (September 1st).
-Mare owners in Australia are starting to think about who to breed their mares to, putting their barren mares under lights and getting their foaling kits ready.
-Stallion owners in the US and Europe may wish to explore the Australian market as a way to provide additional income during their “off” breeding season.
-Australia sends the second highest number of visitors to our website, so if you would like to market your stallion, which was frozen by an SBS Affiliate Lab, to the Australian market be sure to post and/or update your stallion profiles on our SBS Stallion Guide.
+Stallion owners in the United States and Europe have the potential to broaden their market by exploring the Australian breeding industry.
+The breeding season in the Northern Hemisphere winds down in August but the breeding season in the Southern Hemisphere is just about to heat up.
+That is when mare owners in Australia and New Zealand begin to think about the perfect stallion for their mare.
+Stallion owners in the US and Europe may wish to explore the Australian market not only to expand their stallion's genetic pool but also as a way to provide additional income during their “off” breeding season.

 Exporting Frozen Semen from the United States